 - Phone Number

 - Email ID

 Shelter Island Veterinary Hospital can provide for all of your animal’s dental care needs.
 From simple cleanings to root canals, we are here to provide everything your pet needs to live a longer, happier, healthier life.

 We offer *Free* oral examinations by our Veterinary Nurses to evaluate your pet’s dental health and to educate you on how to best care for your pet.
 Your pet’s teeth and gums will be evaluated, and a treatment plan will be recommended.
 Maybe you need to learn how to brush your pet’s teeth.
 Our staff would be happy to give you tips on how to be successful in this process.
 If your pet’s gums are red, bleeding, or if there is an unpleasant odor, your pet may need a thorough dental prophylaxis (or dental “cleaning”).
 After consultation with the doctor, an estimate will be provided to you for complete care of your pet’s teeth.

 According to the American Veterinary Dental Society, more than 80 percent of dogs and 70 percent of cats develop gum disease by the age of three years.
 Periodontal disease is the most common dental condition affecting dogs and cats.
 Infection and inflammation of the gums and supporting tissues of the teeth are caused by bacteria present in plaque and calculus (tartar).

 The problem begins when plaque and calculus are allowed to build up on a pet’s teeth, especially below the gumline.
-Bad breath, bleeding and inflammation of the gums, receding gums, loosening and the eventual loss of teeth are characteristic of the condition.
-Preventative Cleanings to keep the teeth clean is important to prevent gum disease.
+Bad breath, bleeding and inflammation of the gums, receding gums, loosening, and the eventual loss of teeth are characteristic of the condition.
+Preventative cleaning to keep the teeth clean is important to prevent gum disease.